jcerullo/meshmap.net/README.md

 - Includes nodes self-reporting to MQTT or heard by another node reporting to MQTT
 - Node data is updated every minute
 - Nodes are removed from the map if their position is not updated after one year or if OK to MQTT is disabled
-- Search for nodes by name or ID
+- Search for nodes by name or device ID

 ### Known Issues
 When the map is displayed for the very first time (or browser data storage is initialized), a world